Citizens Financial Group Inc. (CFG) Stock: A Closer Look at the Analyst Ratings

 CFG) stock’s latest price update

-Citizens Financial Group Inc. (NYSE: CFG)’s stock price has decreased by -3.37 compared to its previous closing price of 27.87.
-However, the company has seen a 2.08% increase in its stock price over the last five trading sessions.
+The stock price of Citizens Financial Group Inc. (NYSE: CFG) has surged by 0.60 when compared to previous closing price of 26.85, but the company has seen a 3.17% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/19/23 that The Era of Easy Deposits Is Over for Main Street Banks

 CFG’s Market Performance